Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Discussion

 \section{Discussion}

-This study highlights the potential of \acp{ADM} for motion corrected sparse-view head \ac{CBCT} imaging.
+This study highlights the potential of \acp{ADM} for \ac{MC} sparse-view head \ac{CBCT} imaging.
 That said, several limitations still need to be addressed before this approach can be fully applied in real-world clinical settings.

+While our experiments simulate \ac{CBCT} data from these \ac{MDCT} volumes, \ac{CBCT} and \ac{MDCT} differ in several ways.
+In particular, \ac{CBCT} is generally more susceptible to scatter and exhibits higher and more complex noise levels, but leads to lower dose compared to \ac{MDCT}.
+To bridge this gap and enable realistic inference in actual \ac{CBCT} scenarios, additional techniques may be required.
+For example, scatter estimation methods \cite{ritschl2015robust, lorenzon2025joint} could be employed to compensate for inherent scatter, while test-time adaptation approaches \cite{barbano2025steerable} could account for differences in attenuation levels between the \ac{MDCT} data used for training and real \ac{CBCT} acquisitions.

 Although the \ac{CT} volumes we used are based on real acquisitions, we do not have direct access to the corresponding raw projection data.
-Hence, while we simulate realistic conditions such as Poisson noise and sparse-view acquisitions, we did not take into account for real-world effects, such as scatter or beam hardening.
+Hence, while we simulated realistic conditions such as Poisson noise and sparse-view acquisitions, we did not account for real-world effects, such as scatter or beam hardening.
 These factors can impact image quality and reconstruction fidelity in clinical practice, highlighting the need to validate our method on real projection data.

-One major challenge lies in the computational cost requirements of the method.
-For example, running a 40-view \ac{JRM}-\ac{ADM} diffusion process takes about 20 minutes, which is not suitable for urgent clinical scenarios where rapid diagnosis is crucial, particularly in life-threatening situations.
-Our approach is currently better suited for follow-up cases.
+One major challenge lies in the computational cost of the method.
+For example, running a 60-view \ac{JRM}-\ac{ADM} diffusion process takes about 17 minutes, which is not suitable for urgent clinical scenarios where rapid diagnosis is crucial, particularly in life-threatening situations.
+Our approach is currently better suited for follow-up examinations.

 To address this limitation, two potential strategies can be considered.
 First, motion estimation could be performed at a lower resolution than that of the reconstructed volume, which would reduce computational cost but may result in the loss of fine structural details.
-Second, incorporating differentiable X-ray rendering techniques—such as DiffDRR \cite{gopalakrishnan2022fast}---could enable direct optimization over the forward model’s geometry.
-This approach has the potential to eliminate the need for explicit volume warping followed by projection, thereby improving computational efficiency.
+Second, incorporating differentiable X-ray rendering techniques—such as DiffDRR \cite{gopalakrishnan2022fast}—could improve computational efficiency by removing the need for explicit volume warping.
+More recently, \citeauthor{jiang2025differentiable}~\cite{jiang2025differentiable} proposed a differentiable forward and back-projector for rigid motion estimation, further advancing efficiency in motion-compensated reconstruction.